 Smooth.
 Clever.
 Hilarious.
 These words are used often to describe Sam Adams, who gained national attention by winning at the 2009 Great American Comedy Festival.
+The “True Color” video clip from his Dry Bar Comedy special (filmed in 2017) went viral with over 10 million Facebook views in less than 72 hours.
 Sam is a six-time winner of GigMasters' prestigious "Best Of" award, which is based on the number of four-star or higher reviews received each year.
-Sam also has received GigMasters' coveted "Rising Star" award for being the site's top-booked comedian in 2015.
+In 2015 he was awarded GigMasters' coveted "Rising Star" for being the site's top-booked comedian.

 Sam's energetic, comically-insightful act is 100 percent profanity-free and filled with observations about every-day encounters.
 He is a headline performer at comedy clubs and corporate events across the country.
 Sam also has shared stages with national-touring comedians and music recording artists - an eclectic, genre-jumping list of nationally-known performers ranging from comedians Frank Caliendo, Craig Ferguson, Kevin Nealon, David Alan Grier and Keenen Ivory Wayans to music's Rock and Roll Hall of Fame band Heart and seven-time Grammy Award winner Al Jarreau.
 The Denver Business Journal once gave Sam a favorable review for "bringing down the house with a string of well-delivered lines that were notable for their lack of profanity, scatological or sexual references."